 1. They Sense Something You Don’t

 A dog’s senses are a lot stronger than ours.
-Dogs are capable of hearing higher frequencies, lower light, and subtle smells.
+Dogs are capable of hearing higher frequencies, seeing in lower light, and picking up on subtle smells.
 Just because you don’t see, hear, or smell something doesn’t mean that they don’t.
 Of course, this doesn’t always mean that you’re in danger, but it just means that they could’ve sensed something in the distance and they’re unsure about what it is.

 2. They Want Attention